techindicium/tap-airbyte-wrapper/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

+This is a fork of the original Tap-Airbyte-Wrapper which changes the implementation from using docker to running any executable configured at the current environment

 `tap-airbyte` is a Singer tap that wraps *all* Airbyte sources implicitly.
 This adds over 250 immediately usable extractors to the broader Singer ecosystem.
 This opens up high quality connectors for an expanded audience further democratizing ELT and encourages contributions upstream where system experts using an airbyte source via this wrapper may be inclined to contribute to the connector source, open issues, etc if it is the better option than what's available in the Singer catalog alone.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.